-Repair Damaged Teeth with Dental Crowns in Centerville
+Repair Damaged Teeth with Dental Crowns and Bridges in Centerville

 If you've lost teeth due to accident, injury, or gum disease, we can create a permanent bridge to restore your solid smile.
 A bridge not only fills the gap, but it also prevents repositioning of remaining teeth.
 It can also correct a misaligned bite, improve chewing function and speech articulation, and provide internal structure for the face to give you a more youthful appearance.

 What Is the Difference Between a Crown and a Bridge?

 Crowns and bridges are similar in that they both help to restore your smile, and in many cases, they can be made of the same materials.
 However, there is a significant difference between these two types of restorations:

 - A crown is placed over a natural tooth (in some cases, it goes on top of a dental implant).
 It is hollow inside and custom made to protect a damaged tooth and restore its form and function.